kupietools/DYORassistant/README.md

 source script, you don't like it, fix it yourself.

 # FUTURE PLANS

-In keeping with this tool's mission of helping beginning and small traders get a leg up, in an upcoming version this userscript may begin asking for permission to check your wallet balances.
+In keeping with this tool's mission of helping beginning and small traders get a leg up, in an upcoming version this userscript may begin asking for read-only permission to connect to your wallet (exactly as all dApps currently do.)
 If you hold enough wealth to qualify for the premium-level subscriptions to some popular websites, such as holding 20k DEXT for DEXTools 2nd-tier subscription or holding enough TRND to qualify for Trendering's exclusive 300-member telegram, you may be prevented from further use of this script.
 If you wish to avoid these restrictions you may wish not to upgrade the script.